How to Bridge a Retirement Shortfall

 Delay Social Security

-This is another exceptionally powerful lever, allowing individuals to pick up a roughly 8% increase in benefits for every year they delay Social Security filing beyond their full retirement ages up until age 70.
+This is another exceptionally powerful lever, allowing individuals to pick up an increase in benefits for every year they delay Social Security filing beyond their full retirement ages up until age 70.
 In order to pull this off, however, an individual may need to work longer or draw from a portfolio earlier.

 Save More Before Retirement

 The good news is that from a household budgetary standpoint, many individuals are best equipped to crank up their savings rates later in their careers.
 They're often in their peak earnings years, and other big-ticket pre-retirement expenses, such as home purchases and college funding, may be in the rearview mirror.
 The bad news is that with a shorter time horizon, those newly invested dollars will have less time to compound before they'll need to withdraw them; the tax benefits that one gets from using tax-advantaged retirement savings vehicles like IRAs and 401(k)s also matter less (especially for tax-deferred contributions that entail RMDs) later in life.
-That doesn't mean that late-start retirees shouldn't bother with additional contributions if they can swing them, though: Even an additional $5,000 invested per year, earning a modest average return of 4%, would translate into more than $60,000 additional dollars in retirement.
-This interview discusses turbocharging retirement savings in the "empty nest" years.
+That doesn't mean that late-start retirees shouldn't bother with additional contributions if they can swing them, though: Even an additional $5,000 invested per year, earning a modest average return of 4% for 10 years, would translate into more than $60,000 additional dollars in retirement.

 Spend Less During Retirement

 Generally speaking, people who earned higher incomes in retirement will have more wiggle room in lowering their in-retirement expenses than people with lower incomes.
-The simple reason is that the former group is apt to have more discretionary expenses--and therefore could do more belt-tightening--than the latter group, as discussed here.
+The simple reason is that the former group is apt to have more discretionary expenses--and therefore could do more belt-tightening--than the latter group.
 Being willing to relocate to a cheaper home and/or a less-expensive location, while not for everyone, can deliver one of the biggest-ticket cost savings available to retirees.

 Many pre-retirees confronting a shortfall focus their energies here, and certainly a portfolio with a heavier stock mix will tend to have a higher long-term return than a more conservative one.
-Yet it's a mistake not to temper a pre-retirement portfolio's asset mix with safer investments, and that's particularly true in market environments that feature not-cheap equity valuations (like the current one).
+Yet it's a mistake not to temper a pre-retirement portfolio's asset mix with safer investments.
 If a retiree's equity portfolio falls sharply in the first years of retirement, that can permanently impair the portfolio's ability to sustain itself over the retiree's time horizon.

 Lower Investment Costs